Bernard John Hayhoe, Baron Hayhoe1

 Last Edited=11 Mar 2012

-He was educated at Shrewsbury School, Shrewsbury, Shropshire, England.2 He held the office of President of Oxford Union in 1955.2 He graduated from Pembroke College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).2 He was commissioned in 1959, in the service of the Welsh Guards.2 He was director of Bow Publications between 1961 and 1965.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Tavistock between 1966 and 1974.2 He held the office of Parliamentary Secretary, Minister of Transport in 1970.2 He held the office of Parliamentary Under-Secretary of State, Department of Energy between 1970 and 1972.2 He held the office of Minister of Aerospace and Shipping between 1972 and 1974.2 He held the office of Member of Parliament (M.P.) for Henley between 1974 and 2001.2 He was invested as a Privy Counsellor (P.C.) in 1979.2 He held the office of Secretary of State, Environment between 1979 and 1983.2 He wrote the book Reviving the Inner Cities, published 1983.2 He held the office of Secretary of State, Defence between 1983 and 1986.2 He wrote the book Where There's a Will, published 1987.2 He wrote the book The Challenge of Europe, published 1989.2 He held the office of Secretary of State, Environment between 1990 and 1992.2 He held the office of President of the Board of Trade between 1992 and 1995.2 He held the office of Deputy Prime Minister between 1995 and 1997.2 He was director of Haymarket Publishing Group in 1997.2 He was invested as a Companion of Honour (C.H.) in 1997.2 He wrote the book Life in the Jungle, published 2000, autobiography.2 He was created Baron Heseltine, of Thenford in the County of Northamptonshire [U.K. Life Peer] on 12 June 2001.1
+He was educated at Shrewsbury School, Shrewsbury, Shropshire, EnglandG.2 He held the office of President of Oxford Union in 1955.2 He graduated from Pembroke College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)2 He was commissioned in 1959, in the service of the Welsh Guards.2 He was director of Bow Publications between 1961 and 1965.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Tavistock between 1966 and 1974.2 He held the office of Parliamentary Secretary, Minister of Transport in 1970.2 He held the office of Parliamentary Under-Secretary of State, Department of Energy between 1970 and 1972.2 He held the office of Minister of Aerospace and Shipping between 1972 and 1974.2 He held the office of Member of Parliament (M.P.) for Henley between 1974 and 2001.2 He was appointed Privy Counsellor (P.C.) in 1979.2 He held the office of Secretary of State, Environment between 1979 and 1983.2 He wrote the book Reviving the Inner Cities, published 1983.2 He held the office of Secretary of State, Defence between 1983 and 1986.2 He wrote the book Where There's a Will, published 1987.2 He wrote the book The Challenge of Europe, published 1989.2 He held the office of Secretary of State, Environment between 1990 and 1992.2 He held the office of President of the Board of Trade between 1992 and 1995.2 He held the office of Deputy Prime Minister between 1995 and 1997.2 He was director of Haymarket Publishing Group in 1997.2 He was appointed Companion of Honour (C.H.) in 1997.2 He wrote the book Life in the Jungle, published 2000, autobiography.2 He was created Baron Heseltine, of Thenford in the County of Northamptonshire [U.K. Life Peer] on 12 June 2001.1

 Children of Michael Ray Dibdin Heseltine, Baron Heseltine and Anne Edna Harding Williams